 But an A4 piece of paper has now been pasted on the image, covering the phrase which Ley found offensive.

-lose a wide portion of our audience.
-I liken this to someone who wants to watch Evil Dead 2 also having to sit through Schindlers List, one is light hearted black comedy horror whilst the other is a deeply upsetting slice of reality, people should have
+could lose a wide portion of our audience.
+I liken this to someone who wants to watch Evil Dead 2 also having to sit through Schindlers List, one is light hearted black comedy horror whilst the other is a deeply upsetting slice of reality, people

 A judge has ruled that a Soho brothel shut down by police earlier this month can reopen for business.

 Metropolitan police officers used antisocial behaviour legislation that came into effect at the end of last year to issue a closure notice on two flats in Dean Street, Soho, where sex is sold.
 But yesterday Mr Justice Riddle, sitting at

 Horseferry Road magistrates court, refused the Metropolitan Police's application to have the closure order confirmed.

 I am not satisfied that any person has engaged in antisocial behaviour on the premises, he ruled.

 A large group of sex workers and their maids made a rare public appearance when they attended the court hearing earlier this week.
 They were supported by some of Soho's residents including Father David Gilmore, rector of St Anne's church.